 21 April, 19:00 CEST: live stream in arte Twitch channel

 Scientists react to “Interstellar”, moderated by Cedric Engels, with Dr. Victoria Grinberg and Dr. Frank Ohme (in German)

 3D visualisations of numerical relativity simulations improve understanding of neutron star mergers

 When the Advanced Laser Interferometer Gravitational-wave Observatory (LIGO) detected gravitational waves for the first time on September 14, 2015, we were able to understand what we had seen because theoretical predictions told us what to look for.
 These theoretical prediction come from solutions of Einstein’s equations that tell us how colliding black holes warp the spacetime around them and thus emit gravitational waves that can be observed with ultra-sensitive instruments such as LIGO.
 However, the equations are so complicated that the most violent (and possibly most interesting) part of the collision can only be understood by large-scale simulations on supercomputers.

 Merging black holes is but one of the expected signals.
-The second kind of gravitational waves observed so far comes from merging neutron stars.
+Other kinds of gravitational waves observed so far come from merging binary neutron stars and neutron-star–black-hole mergers.
 This group is harnessing numerical simulations to shed light on the behaviour of matter at the extreme densities that are present in neutron stars.
 Combining the simulations with gravitational-wave observations of colliding neutron stars will give unprecedented insights into these rich and fascinating objects.